ElectronSutra/venture/pages/3-systems/3-1-combat/3-1-2-combat-actions.md

 ### Aim

 > **Flurry Restriction**.
 This action cannot be flurried with any other action.
-> **Movement Restriction**.
-You may not use your reflexive move this turn after
-> you take the Aim action.
-You must use it before, if you want to use it.

 Declare a target.
+You gain 3i and an _aim token_ with your target's name on it.

+You may spend an aim token to:

+- Get +3 dice on an attack against the named character; or,
+- Allow yourself to make an attack on the named character from Medium range or further.

+When you attack someone, you automatically lose all aim tokens that don't have his name on it.
+When you move, you lose all aim tokens.

-Gain 3i.
-If you attack the target on your next turn, you get +3 dice to hit.
+If you want to _both_ make an attack on the named target from Medium range or further _and_ get the +3 dice bonus, you will need 2 aim tokens.

-An Aim action is required in order to make an attack from Medium range or further.
-In this case, the Aim action simply allows you to make the attack; it does not give you bonus dice to hit.
-In order to get the bonus dice, you must Aim _twice_.
-You still get the 3i, though.

 ### Defend Other